Defrost Time Calculator

 Worked examples

-Cold water, chicken pieces 3.0 lb at 1.5 in.
-Base 30 min per lb gives 90 min.
-Thickness adds ~10 percent for the extra 0.5 in over 1.0, so about 100 min total.
-Change water once or twice.
+Cold water, chicken pieces: 3.0 lb at 1.5 in.
+Base 30 minutes per lb gives 90 minutes.
+Thickness adds about 10 percent for the extra 0.5 in over 1.0, so total time is about 100 minutes.
+Change water once or twice during the process.
+For more detailed cold water guidelines, search for cold water thawing USDA guidelines to confirm best practices.

-Microwave, fish fillets 1.2 lb.
-Base 6 min per lb gives about 7 min.
+Microwave, fish fillets: 1.2 lb.
+Base 6 minutes per lb gives about 7 minutes.
 Rotate and separate pieces to avoid hot spots, then cook right away.
+Thin fish fillets thaw quickly in the microwave, so watch closely for partial cooking at the edges.

 Cold water step-by-step

-1. Seal the food in a leak proof bag and push out extra air.
+1. Seal the food in a leak-proof bag and push out extra air to prevent water from seeping in.

-2. Submerge in cold water at or below 70°F. Use a weighted bowl if needed.
+2. Submerge in cold water at or below 70°F. Use a weighted bowl or plate if the bag floats.

-3. Change water every 30 minutes to keep it cold.
+3. Change water every 30 minutes to keep it cold and maintain safe thawing conditions.

 4. When thawed, cook promptly.
-Do not leave at room temperature.
+Do not leave food at room temperature after removing from water.

 Microwave tips

-• Use defrost mode.
-Pause to separate pieces as they loosen.
+• Use defrost mode or 30-40% power.
+Pause to separate pieces as they loosen to promote even thawing.

-• Rotate and flip to limit hot spots and partial cooking.
+• Rotate and flip the food halfway through to limit hot spots and partial cooking at the edges.

 • Cook right after thawing.
-Do not hold or refreeze.
+Do not hold at room temperature or refreeze without cooking first.

 Refrigerator planning